It’s a bit rough, painful, and it’s totally killing your vibe. Painful and weak knees can be the result of…

 Eating Without Getting Extra KG’s – Difficult but Possible

-Meals during holiday tend to be a large and buffet style.
+Meals during holidays tend to be a large and buffet style.
 Most of us wouldn’t think – eating a large portion of healthy food – is a common mistake.
 Including nutrient-rich foods in your diet is great, just remember that these foods have calories as well and should be enjoyed with some self-control.

 Many people fall off the exercise bandwagon after the holiday season or rule out the idea of getting into shape during the festive period.
 In any case, given that one of the main excuses not to exercise is lack of time, a break from the usual routine can provide the ideal opportunity to start or keep up physical activity.
-Not only staying active over Christmas reduces your chances of gaining weight; it also helps stimulate you, reduce stress and give you a break.
+Not only does staying active over Christmas reduce your chances of gaining weight; it also helps stimulate you, reduce stress and give you a break.

 Here are a few tips to help you keep that seasonal weight gain at bay: